xiix0/scam/README.md

-Civilization is the limitless multiplication of unnecessary necessities.
-		-- Mark Twain
+Don't hate yourself in the morning -- sleep till noon.